Deployment Runbook

 # Roll back the most recent core migration

-goose -dir db/migrations/core postgres \
+goose -dir db/migrations/ postgres \

 "host=127.0.0.1 port=5432 user=gateway-app dbname=gateway password=$CORE_DB_PASSWORD sslmode=disable" down